-- 1. Continue to assist members in locating market or show animals. - 2.
-Contact UC Extension 4-H office for an updated list of who is enrolled in the project and who will serve as a Junior/Teen Leader. - 3.
+- 1. Contact UC Extension 4-H office for an updated list of who is enrolled in the project and who will serve as a Junior/Teen Leader. - 2.
+Continue assisting members in locating and buying market and show animals. - 3.
 Review barn safety and safe handling practices. - 4.
-Consult with members about winter feeding and shelter. - 5.
-Assist members in starting project record keeping - 6.
-Check pasture/housing for breeding animals. - 7.
-Review with each member their personal goals for this project. - 8.
-Discuss scrapies tags, permanent identification, and other methods of identification.
+Assist members in starting project record keeping. - 5.
+Discuss permanent identification, and the different methods of identification. - 6.
+Review with each member their personal goals for this project.